 Batching is a HUGE time and energy saver, and I use it in all aspects of my life.
 Let's stick with the email example.
-Instead of checking my email throughout the day and getting distracted all day long, I generally only check and respond to email between 12-1pm and 4-5pm.
+Instead of checking my email throughout the day and getting distracted all day long, I generally only check and respond to email during two pre-determined slots.
 This ensures that I am still able to respond on the same day if needed and that I can catch anything important before the close of the working day.
 If anyone needs to reach me for something urgent, they know they can call.

 Before I started batching, I was constantly spending a few minutes here and a few minutes there jumping from task to task.
 I was reacting to my day and to other people's demands on my time instead of taking control of my day and creating a structure that works for me (another friend had once described email as someone else's to-do list for you!) .